EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

 Dr Jade McGlynn 49:55

 Okay, thank you.
 Um, so I’m actually going to pick up on that last question, and then I’ll Possibly, but the broader questions as well to Mark and Nikolai.
-But I spent some time researching the Immortal regimen, including having some interviews with Sergey Lavrov who was the sort of the spokesman among the founders of the of the Tomsk movement that you spoke about.
+But I spent some time researching the emotional regimen, including having some interviews with Sergey Lavrov who was the sort of the spokesman among the founders of the of the Tomsk movement that you spoke about.
 And I don’t think it was set up so much in opposition to the state, the same thing.
-And of course, some sort of elements, this idea of holding a portrait of one of your relatives you lived through what did exist beforehand in different variations.
-But perhaps Tomsk, 2013, was the first time that it’s perhaps more of more of an official approach.
-But what he did want what they did want from it was for it to be apolitical, and for it to honour people who were people who had fought in the rear, people who had been POW use who of course, were not honoured and sometimes were sent to labour camps upon returning from POW camps.
-So, it was about opening up that narrative of glory.
-As you’ve alluded to, in 2015, there was a sort of hostile takeover or an alleged hostile takeover of the movement by the Moscow City Council, where I won’t go into the details, because there’s quite a few, but essentially, yes, where the state took it over because it was clearly already morphing into a very popular movement, and it clearly had a lot of control.
-Sorry, a lot of popularity in terms of do I think that signals a shift.
+And of course, some sort of elements, this idea of holding a portrait of one of one of your relatives you lived through what did exist beforehand in different variations.
+But perhaps Tomsk was the 2013 was the first time that it’s perhaps more of more of an official approach.
+But what he did want what they did want from it was for it to be a political, and for it to honor people who were people who had fought in the rear people who had been POW use who of course, were not honored.
+And sometimes were sent to labor camps upon returning from POW camps.
+So it was about opening up that narrative of glory.
+As you’ve alluded to, in 2015, there was a sort of hostile takeover or an alleged hostile takeover of the movement by the Moscow City Council, where I won’t go into the details, because there’s quite a few, but essentially, yes, where the state took it over because it was clearly already morphing into a very popular movement.
+And it clearly had a lot of good control.
+Sorry, a lot of popularity in terms of do I think that signals a shift?
 Yes, I suppose as that communicative memory dies out.
 And we shift more towards cultural and we are going to increasingly see this need to reconnect to find this authenticity and to find the personal connections.
-And that is one of the things that is so moving about the Immortal regimen is it does remind you of that, that personal connection, however, I think it’s fair to say that the state is not necessarily using it for that I know, there have been plenty of stories where kids have just been sent out with pictures of just random people, and then march around the aren’t these children’s sort of grandparents or anything, it’s just for show and sort of a demonstrated attempt.
-So, there will be efforts to make it look that way, to resemble authenticity, how often to get will actually be is perhaps a different question entirely.
+And that is one of the things that is so moving about the emotional regimen is it does remind you of that, that personal connection, however, I think it’s fair to say that the state is not necessarily using it for that I know, there have been plenty of stories where kids have just been sent out with pictures of just random people, and then march around the aren’t these children’s sort of grandparents or anything, it’s just for show and sort of a demonstrated attempt.
+So there will be efforts to make it look that way to resemble authenticity, how often to get will actually be is perhaps a different question entirely.
 But I’ll pass over the other questions now to Mark and Nikolai.

-Okay, on that note, I think its probably time for us to call an end to the event.
-And I would like to say thank you, a huge thank you, to Professor Galeotti, to Professor Koposov, for joining us, and also to all of you for your patience, the beginning, the delay to the event, and with any internet hiccups that may have happened.
+Okay, on that note, I think it’s probably time for us to call an end to the event.
+And I would like to say thank you a huge thank you to Professor Galeotti, to Professor Koposov, for joining us, and also to all of you for your patience, the beginning the delay to the event and with any internet hiccups that may have happened.
 I really appreciated all of your questions.
 And thank you so much for joining us.
-Bye.
+Bye bye.